 Sunderland

 § This page gives an overview of the Sunderland local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Sunderland sits on the River Wear as it flows into the North Sea, with a history shaped by shipbuilding and glassmaking.
 Its coastline features long sandy beaches at Roker and Seaburn, while Penshaw Monument overlooks the city and countryside from its hilltop setting.
 The city centre offers cultural landmarks such as the Sunderland Museum and Winter Gardens, the Empire Theatre, and modern attractions like the Stadium of Light.
 The River Wear runs through scenic gorges and is crossed by striking bridges, while surrounding countryside and coastlines add variety to Sunderland’s geography.

-The administrative boundary of Sunderland can be viewed on OpenStreetMap: District Boundary of Sunderland.
+The administrative boundary of Sunderland can also be viewed on OpenStreetMap: District Boundary of Sunderland.

 Key Facts about Sunderland